 Use Arts Award to....

 Young people can focus on any art form represented in your museum, including ‘behind the scenes’ and technical activities like conservation, as long as it has an artistic aspect.
-Creative documentation can be part of the programme, such as video diaries, video documentaries and audio interviews, allowing them to be create their own portfolio that reflecting of their own artistic approach.
+Creative documentation can be part of the programme, such as video diaries, video documentaries and audio interviews, allowing them to create their own portfolio reflecting their own artistic approach.

 Every aspect of the award encourages young people to link with creative professionals, and to take part in or lead activities.
 It’s a perfect opportunity to partner with others to share delivery of Arts Award, building audiences and offering young people a professional arts stimulus.